btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 image: /assets/article_images/2018-12-01-ramen-logs/ishida-spicy-mushroom.jpg
 ---

-## UPDATE (03/25/2019)!
+## UPDATE (02/23/2020)!

 The first five (5) people to email me at `baruch [at] tabanpour [dot] info` will have the opportunity to share ramen with me at Ramen Ishida.
-I will pay $14 worth of your meal :D. Limited time offer!
+I will pay for one bowl of ramen :D. Limited time offer!

 ---